TwistingTwists/obsidian-tools/Rust Async Notes.md

 ## Questions

-0. What is difference between concurrency and async?
+0. What is difference between concurrency and async programming?
 Are not those two things same?
 	1. Models of concurrency - SHARED MEMORY and MESSAGE PASSING
 	2. SHARED MEMORY -
 		1. same physical memory